Nannax/lost-walkers-helper/README.md

 # lost-walkers-helper
-Simple Discord bot made with discord.js that was used to help manage the Discord server of the "Lost Walkers" World Of Warcraft guild.
+Simple Discord bot made with discord.js that was used to help manage the Discord server of the World Of Warcraft guild "Lost Walkers" .